DSSAT v4.8.5

 CRAFT: A New Spatial Yield Forecasting Tool

-The CCAFS Regional Agricultural Forecasting Toolbox (CRAFT) is a software platform designed for yield forecasting at spatial resolutions of either 5 or 30 arc-minutes using an ensemble modeling approach.
-Currently the DSSAT, APSIM, and SARRA-H crop simulation models have been implemented for nine important food and feed crops using the AgMIP IT tools.
-CRAFT was an initiative of CCAFS and was developed in partnership with the Asia Risk Center, Washington State University, and the University of Florida.
+The CCAFS Regional Agricultural Forecasting Toolbox (CRAFT) is a software platform designed for yield forecasting at 5 or 30 arc-minutes spatial resolutions using an ensemble modeling approach.
+Twenty-three important food and feed crops have been implemented using the DSSAT Cropping System Model as the main crop model engine.

-Read More about CRAFT Download CRAFT v3.4
+Read More about CRAFT Download CRAFT v4.0

 ICASA Data Standards Version 2.0